vestrel00/contacts-android/README.md

 1. Migrate local account to a remote account and vice versa.

 2. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
     - Read-only like GroupMemberships.
-Update relevant util functions.
+Update relevant util functions and AccountsRawContactsAssociations
     - Add Photo entity to Contact (delete the block comment about photos) and RawContact.

 3. Setup user profile